MK-2001/ioBroker.go-e/docs/Readme.md

 Automatic shutdown.
 Stops the loading Process automated after the giver amount of kWh.
 0: deactivated
 2: switch off after kWh

+## Cable Unlock Mode (Unlock STate)

+Cable lock adjustment.
+This attribute defins when the cable locks and releases.
+0: lock as long as the car is plugged in (default)
+1: Automatically unlock after charging
+2: Always leave the cable locked